willsmillie/sfsymbol-validate/README.md

 # TODO

 - [ ] read input of typed / pasted txt if no file is provided
-- [ ] wrap-in-quotes arg: prepares the list to be copied and pasted into an app
+- [x] wrap-in-quotes: prepares the list to be copied and pasted into an app

 # Contributions